efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 #### Yami Bakura

-Bakura starts the Duel with the "Destiny Board of Doom" skill active which is similar to {Destiny Board}, here are the specifics: Yami Bakura begins the Duel with {Dark Necrofear} in his Graveyard and always goes first.
-He will automatically win the Duel at the end of your 5th turn.
-However, the skill is nullified if {Dark Necrofear} leaves his Graveyard.
+Bakura uses the Skill "Destiny Board of Doom" which is similar to {Destiny Board}, here are the specifics:
+- Yami Bakura begins the Duel with {Dark Necrofear} in his Graveyard and always goes first.
+- He will automatically win the Duel at the end of your 5th turn.
+- However, the Skill is nullified if {Dark Necrofear} leaves his Graveyard.

 ##### Missions
 - Use Yami Yugi to defeat Yami Bakura